 Teach the “Quiet” Command

-They Don’t Like Being Alone
+They Hate Being Left Alone

 - Excessive howling, barking or whining